Forced Mechanical Vibrations

 which can be written in the approximate form

-The graph of is shown here.
+The graph of x(t) is shown here.

 fmv_g1